Can Bloom Energy Corporation (BE) Remain Competitive?

-Bloom Energy Corporation (NYSE:BE) went up by 10.66% from its latest closing price compared to the recent 1-year high of $37.01.
-The company’s stock price has collected 15.70% of gains in the last five trading sessions.
-Barron’s reported on 10/25/21 that Bloom Energy Stock Surges on $4.5 Billion Fuel-Cell Supply Deal
+Bloom Energy Corporation (NYSE:BE) went down by -0.33% from its latest closing price compared to the recent 1-year high of $37.01.
+The company’s stock price has collected 20.72% of gains in the last five trading sessions.
+Barron’s reported on 08/12/22 that 6 Stocks to Play the Push for Renewable Energy

 Is It Worth Investing in Bloom Energy Corporation (NYSE :BE) Right Now?